ryantsui1109/Easy_ADB_fastboot/README.md

 中文版請[點我](./README-zh.md)

+# We have moved to [Platron](https://github.com/platron-pt/platron), this repository will not have any new commits!

 # Easy ADB and fastboot (EAF)

 #### Note: Settings > Online Updates is still in progress, in order to update the app, see the instructions below